RESTORED! Birthday Watch 1973! Omega Constellation Chronometer Cal 1021, Ref: 168.0057 Hi-Beat Automatic Watch (OH)

 Omega introduced the 500 series of movements for the Constellation in 1958 that uses a full rotor system used in modern watchmaking.
 The dial that accompanied this movement was affectionately known as the "Pie-Pan" - one of the most gorgeous and timeless dials one will ever come across - it is simply mesmerizing.

-Here we have a Stainless Steel Omega Constellation 168.0057 with caliber 1021 in MINT condition.
-Unlike the previous calibers, the 1021 received international recognition when it gained 7 times a 0.0 second divergence during it’s official chronometer testing!
+Here we have a Stainless-Steel Omega Constellation 168.0057 with caliber 1021 in near mint condition.
+Unlike the previous calibers, the 1021 received international recognition when it gained 7 times a 0.0 second divergence during its official chronometer testing!
 Remarkable is an understatement for such precision from a mechanical (non-quartz) timepiece!

 It has a beautiful pinkish-white dial, silver day/date window and chapter ring, 3D-styled silver-black baton Indices and hands that are found well preserved after a deep cleaning.

-Its typical C Case was cleaned via ultrasonic immersion and polished as best as possible without compromising its shape and lines albeit a few miniscule scratches that are barely noticeable to the naked eye.
-The crystal is original and is constructed from mineral glass.
-Tiny scratches are found on the glass.
-I will replace the glass FOC with an aftermarket glass should the buyer wishes me to do so.
+Its typical C Case was cleaned via ultrasonic immersion and polished as best as possible without compromising its shape and lines albeit a few scratches that are barely noticeable.
+The crystal is constructed from mineral glass albeit tiny scratches are found on the glass.

 The crown is located at the traditional 3H position and is easily accessible.
-The day / date and time quickset works flawlessly by pulling out the crown to the first (date and day) and second (time) levels for adjustment accordingly.
+The day / date and time quickset works as it should by uncorking the crown to the first (date and day) and second (time) levels for adjustment accordingly.

 The movement was carefully stripped and meticulously cleaned via ultrasonic immersion, oiled, and re-assembled in April 2020.
-A further service and 60 hour calibration was conducted on 25 August 2023.
-In short, it was given a full restoration and not a standard touch-up service, and should be able to operate without servicing for the next 5 to 10 years at the very least thereby providing the owner peace of mind.
+A further service and calibration was conducted on 25 August 2023.
+In short, it was given a full restoration and not a standard touch-up service and should be able to operate unhindered until the next servicing thereby providing the owner peace of mind.

-Equipped with the well revered 1021 movement, it has 21 Jewels and operate at a high-beat 28,800 beats per hour (BPH) giving it excellent accuracy and longevity.
-The time-grapher, after 60 hours of calibration, shows superb readings i.e. rate of +2 seconds every 24 hours and amplitude of 249 with a straight centered line!
+Equipped with the well revered 1021 movement, it has 21 Jewels and operate at a high-beat 28,800 BPH.
+The time-grapher shows superb readings of +2 seconds and amplitude of 249 with a straight centered line!
 Such readings are truly exceptional even by brand new modern automatic watch standards whereby the accepted tolerance is -20 to +40 seconds a day!
-This is a testament to the quality, excellent power reserve and longevity for such a vintage timepiece, the meticulous care provided over the years, and of course the painstaking expert calibration conducted.
+This is a testament to the quality, the meticulous care provided over the years, and of course the painstaking expert calibration conducted.

 The case width and height are approximately 36.5mm (with crown) and 47mm respectively.
 The lug width is 19mm and the leather strap can accommodate wrists up to 20.0cm; hence, this watch is suitable for men and the modern women.